3 Reasons People Cheat

 The truth is that there are many justifications for cheating.
 Although the specific details can vary greatly, there are three general reasons I have seen as to why people cheat on their spouse:

 Here are some examples I have witnessed over the years:

 Mary Ann had been trained from a young age to be agreeable with her husband, Michael.

 Whatever he wanted to do, she felt she had to go along with it.
 This included what job he took, what city they lived in, what house they bought, what car she drove, as well as where they went on vacation, and what events they attended (and for how long).
-It seemed that she would just get settled and they'd be moving again.
-She had a career as a nurse and it was never too hard for her to get a new job but just the fact that she had to start all over every couple of years really irked her.
+It seemed like she would just get settled, and they'd be moving again.
+She had a career as a nurse, and it was never too hard for her to get a new job, but just the fact that she had to start all over every couple of years really irked her.
 After 38 years, she had built up a pretty juicy resentment against Michael.

 As tired as she was of not having a say, it didn’t occur to her that she could speak up and ask for what she needed.
 She assumed that Michael would not like her requests and that saying no to him would cause an argument.

 Instead of fighting, Mary Ann unconsciously took her power back by giving in to her own desires.
 She started an affair with a man she'd met at one of the hospitals where she worked as a per diem nurse.